SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 and :py:meth:`Region.getLastTime` you can get these objects/value.

-You can **wait for patterns** to show up using :py:meth:`Region.wait`, to vanish using :py:meth:`Region.waitVanish`
+You can **wait for patterns** to show up using :py:meth:`Region.wait` or wait for it to vanish using :py:meth:`Region.waitVanish`

-Every not successful find op (even those done internally with a click() ...) will raise a :ref:`FindFailed exception <ExceptionFindFailed>`, that has to be handled in your script.
+Every not successful find operation (even those done internally with a click() ...) will raise a :ref:`FindFailed exception <ExceptionFindFailed>`, that has to be handled in your script.
 If you do not do that, your script will simply stop here with an error.